mhamaditshyaw-lang/shyawSoftKey/replit.md

 - Description field should always start empty for writing new content, not pre-filled with existing data
 - Each new description entry should be stored with timestamp and preserved (multiple entries supported)
 - Archive page should support searching by employee name, category/position, and date filters
+- Remove feedback quick action from dashboard (keep only in sidebar navigation)